lk5164/hadoop-cluster-setup/README.md

 # Hadoop Cluster Setup
-This article walks you through setting up Hadoop 2.7.2 on Ubuntu.
+This article walks you through setting up Hadoop 2.7.2 in fully distributed mode on Ubuntu.
 It is for people who is looking for fast installation solution on non-docker environment.
 For learning purpose, it doesn't involve HA architecture discussion.

 # Cluster Detail
 * [Hadoop 2.7.2](https://github.com/apache/hadoop/releases/tag/rel%2Frelease-2.7.2)